-Report cards are distributed in November, January, April, and June.
+Report cards are distributed in November, February, April, and June.
 Report cards will be withheld if financial obligations have not been met and fees are outstanding.
-Final report cards may not be given before the last day of school.
+Final report cards may not be given before the assigned date of June 29.
+2017.
 In the event that a student will leave school prior to the last day in June and all financial obligations have been met, the student may give the teacher a self-addressed stamped envelope and the report card can be mailed the last day of school.